Hashicorp Vault as certificate authority with Ansible

 We’ll need PKI roles to issue certificates.
 Create a role from the

-PKi at /pki_int
+PKi at /pki_int for our domain homelab.local,

 allowing subdomains, valid for a year: